Why is there something, rather than nothing?

 Why is there something, rather than nothing?
 This is one of the oldest questions in human thought, and astronomers and physicists have made extraordinary progress towards answering it over the last century.
 We now know that the universe we see today has expanded from an extremely hot, extremely dense state - the ``Big Bang'' - that existed about 14 billion years ago.
 We know that the rich structure in today's universe - billions of galaxies that are arranged in enormous filaments and sheets and filled with stars and planets - emerged from the action of gravity on tiny primordial fluctuations.
 We know that the matter that makes up our everyday world, comprised of protons, neutrons, and electrons, accounts for only about 5% of the total matter and energy in the universe.
 We know something about the other dominant components, known as dark matter and dark energy, but their true nature remains mysterious, and a subject of intense research by astronomers and physicists.

 This course will teach you about the history of the universe as we currently understand it and about the history of cosmology as a subject.
 We will see how astronomers have used observations from telescopes and satellites together with basic physical principles to piece together the picture summarized above.
-We will learn about some of the research that is being done today to gain deeper understanding of the matter and energy contents of the cosmos, the physics of the Big Bang, and the origin of galaxies.
-Along the way we will learn about light and its role as a messenger from the distant universe, about gravity and its impact on the motions of galaxies and the expansion of the cosmos, and about atoms and how they are forged in the hot early universe and the centers of stars.
+We will learn about some of the research that is being done today to gain a deeper understanding of the matter and energy contents of the cosmos, the physics of the Big Bang, and the origin of galaxies.
+Along the way, we will learn about light and its role as a messenger from the distant universe, about gravity and its impact on the motions of galaxies and the expansion of the cosmos, and about atoms and how they are forged in the hot early universe and the centers of stars.

 By the end of this course, students should successfully be able to:

 - Understand the basic facts, principles, theories, and methods of modern science.